5 Frequent John Deere L130 Problems

 5. Check Pulley and Bracket: Ensure that the pulley bracket doesn’t have excessive wear in the bushing or spacer that could cause the bracket to ride at a bad angle when the clutch is released.
 If needed, replace worn components to maintain proper belt alignment and tension.

 6. Consult a Professional: If you’re unable to resolve the belt slippage issue, consider consulting with a John Deere dealer or a professional mechanic.
-They might have specific insights or replacement parts to fix the problem, ensuring your John Deere L130 operates smoothly for many more mowing seasons to come!
+They might have specific insights or replacement parts to fix the problem, ensuring your truck operates smoothly for many more mowing seasons to come!

 Carburetor Issues